Real Engineering Stories

 What We Saw:

-- User Impact: ~50K checkout attempts failed, revenue loss
+- User Impact: ~50K failed checkout attempts in 15 minutes; estimated six-figure revenue at risk

 How We Detected It: